Tuesday, May 4, 2010

 Construction was delayed for several weeks due to a series of city-wide builders' strikes in 1906.
 Their first booking, however, had already been made: the Australian youth musical troupe Pollard's Lilliputian Opera Company.
 They had no choice but to open the theatre on December 17, 1906 and Pollard's headlined for three weeks.

-Construction continued around show schedules for a number of weeks.
+Construction continued around show schedules for several weeks.
 The formal opening took place on February 18, 1907 with a production of Madame Butterfly.

 http://www.virtual.heritagewinnipeg.com/vignettes/window/thenNow/129then.htm

-The couple worked hard to live up to their billing as Canada's Finest Theatre, attracting A-list acts from around the world.
+The Walkers worked hard to live up to their billing as Canada's Finest Theatre by booking A-list acts from around the world.

 The Walker saw the likes of Clara Butt, Maude Adams, Adelina Patti, Viola Allen, Margaret Anglin, Edythe Chapman, May Robson,

-Florence Easton, George Arliss, Johnstone Forbes-Robertson, Robert Mantell, Dustin Farnum, Conway Tearle and Lillian Russell
+Florence Easton, George Arliss, Johnstone Forbes-Robertson, Robert Mantell, Dustin Farnum, Conway Tearle and Lillian Russell.
+(Note, not Charlie Chaplin!)

 Live theatre began to struggle in the 1920s as 'moving pictures' became the favoured form of entertainment.
 Talkies and The Depression dealt the final blows for the Walker.
 It was seized by the city in 1936 for back taxes of about $35,000.